Michigan Wolverines: NCAA Division I Directors' Cup

 In the NCAA Division I Director's Cup (renamed Learfield Sports Directors' Cup), Michigan has ranked No. 1 in the Big Ten rankings in 16 out of the last 28 years ending in 2021–22; the university has ranked in the top 5 nationally a total of 15 years during that 28-year span.

 Olympians

 Through the 2008 Summer Olympics, 204 UM students and coaches had participated in the Olympics, winning medals at each Summer Olympic Games except 1896, and winning gold medals in all but four Olympiads.
 Through the year 2020, UM students/student-coaches (e.g., notably, Michael Phelps) have won a total of 185 Olympic medals: 85 Golds, 48 Silvers, and 52 Bronzes.

 Athletic directors

 Mascot

 The Michigan Wolverines is one of the few college sports teams that does not have a live or costumed mascot, largely for reasons of tradition.
 In the late 1920s, the Wolverines did have an unofficial mascot – Biff, the Michigan Wolverine.
 The first Biff was a stuffed wolverine.
 The second Biff was a live wolverine, who had a companion named Bennie, but the two mustelids grew to become too ferocious to be taken to games, which ended their career as mascots.
+In the 1980's, a group of students created an unofficial mascot named Willy the Wolverine, which was rejected by the university.